dtanner/chaperone/README.md

 *Limitation*: It doesn't support special string values like "@hourly" or "@daily".
 It should support everything else though, like wildcards (`*`), ranges (`2,4`), lists (`1-5`), and step values (`*/2`).

+# Script writing process and debugging
+As mentioned earlier, get your scripts running first by testing them via command line, and _then_ configure your check TOML.
+If a check isn't behaving as expected, you have a couple debugging options:
+1. In an individual check's TOML config, you can set `debug = true`.
+Doing this sets the bash `x` flag when calling the script, causing it to output variable values as the script is being evaluated.
+2. You can also set the `CHAPERONE_LOG_LEVEL` environment variable to a value of `DEBUG`, which will output more information to the log destination as each check is called.

 # Contributions
 The app is written in kotlin, and uses the standard kotlin code format.
 Questions, comments, and pull requests welcome.
 See [Development.md](Development.md) for some docs on developing locally.